krshrimali/DCGAN-CelebA-PyTorch-CPP/README.md

 - Training Code location: `src/main.cpp`
 - Generator and Discriminator Definition: `include/network.hpp`
 - Dataset Class: `include/dataset.hpp` and `src/dataset.cpp`
-- Tested on Libtorch Version: Stable 1.4.0 (cxx11 ABI) with and without CUDA (10.1), Linux
+- Tested on Libtorch Version: Stable 1.4.0 (cxx11 ABI) with and without CUDA (10.1), Linux, OpenCV 4.1.0

 How is this different from dcgan sample of PyTorch?